 - No, the budget does not need to cover salary.
 If salary is covered through other sources, please make note of this in your budget justification.

 How long is the budget period?
 What is the earliest possible start date?

 - The budget period should be for 1 year.

 - The earliest planned start date would be April 1, 2020.
-It may be possible to alter this date upon award if necessary.

 Are indirect (F&A) costs covered?